MartynJones87/MartynJones87/README.md

 ### Hi 👋

 My name is Martyn.
-I am currently the Computer Science Technical Lead at [We Predict Ltd](https://www.wepredict.com).
+I am currently the Computer Science Technical Lead at [We Predict](https://www.wepredict.com).

 My role covers a variety of different areas: